rubymotion-community/motion-support/README.md

 * The `rfc822` time format was removed, since it relies on time zone support.
 * Extensions to `LoadError` and `NameError` were removed
 * The `ThreadSafe` versions of `Hash` and `Array` are just aliases to the standard classes
+* In `MotionSupport::Callbacks` it is not possible to give a string containing Ruby code as a conditions via `:if`, since RubyMotion doesn't support `eval`.
+* In `MotionSupport::Callbacks`, if a proc is given as a condition to `:if`, the block must take the class instance as a parameter. `self` is not automatically set.
+* In `MotionSupport::Callbacks#define_callbacks`, the `:terminator` argument must take a block of the form `lambda { |result| }` where `result` is the intermediate result from the callback methods.

 Things to do / to decide: